iamjoncannon/ReactBoil/PEP.md

 ```

-Now, if we call:
+Now, if we call

 ```Bash
 react edit
 ```

-our cli script will automatically launch the template folder in Sublime (the editor I use).
+our cli script will automatically launch the template folder in Sublime.
 For VSC Code the shell argument would just be "code" instead of "subl."

-Mozel tov internet friend.
+Mozel tov internet friend!
 Now you have a hello world React app that you can summon from the command line, that you can completely control and customize, that will save you lots of time searching for and/or writing and/or debugging annoying boilerplate code, and that you can easily iterate over and improve with each project.

 You want to magically summon a full GraphQL API with your hello world React app?
+Or print out a fully connected React components for your Redux project?
 Just add it into the src file, or create separate projects, or project parts, and configure them with separate command line calls.
-Want to configure an entire Redux scaffold with React Router, components controlled by the Redux store via the connect() method, Semantic UI, and even more buzzwords?
+Want to configure an entire Redux scaffold with React Router, components controlled by the Redux store via the connect() method, Semantic UI, and Even.
+More.
+Buzzwords?!?!?
 Just add it into the src file.

-Want to make "Goodbye World" spin when your server boots?
+Want to make "Goodbye World" spin when your server boots? :p